-The goal of the Health Education Program is to prepare graduates for work in a variety of settings from schools to community health centers to corporate settings.
-The program stresses independent student work and innovative strategies of broad-spectrum interventions to benefit the individual and contribute to the well-being of society.
+The central focus of the health program is the preparation of health educators for schools, community health centers, and corporate settings.
+The program stresses independent student work and innovative strategies of broad-spectrum intervention to benefit the individual and contribute to the well being of society

 The Health Education Program offers two study sequences.
-The school health education sequence prepares students to teach health education at both the elementary and secondary school level.
+First, health education licensure track prepares students to teach health education at both elementary and secondary schools.
 This sequence is a state-approved licensure program.
-The community health education sequence addresses the broad range of services offered to communities through health agencies, hospitals, rehabilitation organizations, neighborhood centers, and community action programs.
-This non-licensure sequence provides students with an academic background in health behavior theory, designing and implementing health interventions as well as a variety of health-related topics.
+Second, health education non-licensure track sequence addresses the broad range of services offered to communities through health agencies, hospitals, rehabilitation organizations, neighborhood centers, and community action programs.
+This non-licensure sequence provides students with an academic background in nutrition wellness, substance abuse, and exercise.
+It can include attention to comprehensive health care or persons with disabilities.